siwaht/whatsappx/replit.md

 **Current State**: Fully configured and running on Replit with PostgreSQL database integration.

-## Recent Changes (December 1, 2024)
+## Recent Changes (December 10, 2024)
-- ✅ Migrated from GitHub to Replit environment
-- ✅ Configured PostgreSQL database using Replit's built-in Neon database
+- Migrated database from Supabase to Replit's built-in PostgreSQL (Neon)
-- ✅ Downgraded Prisma from v7 to v6 for compatibility
-- ✅ Set up environment variables (DATABASE_URL, NEXTAUTH_SECRET, EVOLUTION_API_KEY)
+- Converted all database queries from Supabase client to Prisma ORM
+- Removed Supabase dependencies and unused Drizzle packages
-- ✅ Ran Prisma migrations and seeded database with admin user
+- Pushed Prisma schema and seeded database with admin user
-- ✅ Fixed Next.js configuration to work with Replit proxy
-- ✅ Configured dev server to run on port 5000 with 0.0.0.0 binding
+- Configured Next.js to run on port 5000 for Replit compatibility
-- ✅ Removed duplicate page directories to fix routing conflicts
-- ✅ Disabled Edge runtime middleware (incompatible with bcrypt)
-- ✅ Installed missing dependencies (@radix-ui/react-popover, tailwindcss-animate)
-- ✅ Set up deployment configuration for Replit Autoscale

 ## Project Architecture